jfarr015/request_processing_system/README.md

-# Autonomous Ride Service
+# Request Processing System

-This project is a Flutter application for managing an autonomous ride service.
+This project is a flutter app that can be used for managing a ride service app

 ## Features